anosatsuk124/report_template-public/README.md

 2. Put the reference files (such as `*.bib`) in the `references` directory.

-    - And use the reference file below:
+    - And use the reference file:
         ```latex
         \bibliography{references/ref}
         ```